starwolves/space/README.md

 *Space Frontiers is an online multiplayer game in which players find themselves in a large spaceship operations crew who have to work together to run and maintain a spaceship.
 Crew members are assigned different roles with different levels of responsbilities and authorization.
 The manned spaceship will be tasked to jump from sector to sector which triggers random events; events will include player antagonists, traitor roles, alien investations and more.
 Therefore player communication is key, putting emphasis on the chat with optional roleplay features.
 A wide variety of simulated spaceship and gameplay elements will be included to ensure these scenarios will be as fun as possible.*

 The repository of a modular and moddable multi-threaded sci-fi headless community game server written in Rust with the [Bevy ECS](https://bevyengine.org/) game engine.
-Made to communicate exclusively with the official moddable Space Frontiers client which is being built with the [Godot Engine](https://godotengine.org/) and [godot-rust](https://github.com/godot-rust/godot-rust).
-Designed to run well on modern processors that have multiple CPU cores.
+Made to communicate exclusively with the official closed-source Space Frontiers client.
+Credits to [Godot Engine](https://godotengine.org/) and [godot-rust](https://github.com/godot-rust/godot-rust)!

 There is an [official Discord server](https://discord.gg/yYpMun9CTT).